waruyama/PureTofuSans/README.md

 # Pure Tofu Sans

 A single-glyph fallback font that maps every Unicode codepoint to the same placeholder "tofu" shape (an outlined rectangle with an X across it).
+The whole font is about 1.2 KB as WOFF2 (3.5 KB as TTF) — small enough to inline or ship without thinking about it.

 ## Why